How to Get Into Columbia University: Acceptance Rate & Strategies

 - How to approach the Columbia supplemental essays

 - How to assess whether applying to Columbia is even worth the $85 application fee (for you)

-Columbia: Early Action Acceptance Rate – Class of 2024
+Columbia: Early Decision Acceptance Rate – Class of 2027

-Of the 42,569 applications submitted for a place in the 2019-20 freshman class, just 2,247 were accepted.
-This acceptance rate of 5.3% was the lowest in the school’s history, down slightly from the Class of 2022 admit rate of 5.5%.
+Columbia received 57,129 applications for a place in the Class of 2027.
+2,246 students were accepted.
+Thus, the Columbia acceptance rate is now 3.9%.
+This is down from the 6.3% clip for the Class of 2024, just three years ago.
 The last time that Columbia’s acceptance rate was in the double-digits was for the Class of 2012 (10.7%).

 Columbia Admissions – SAT, GPA, and Class Rank

 The mid-50% SAT range for enrolled students is 1490-1560 and the mid-50% ACT range was 34-35.
 An impressive 96% of admitted students placed in the top 10% of their graduating high school class.